linode/apl-docs/docs/get-started/installation.md

 :::

 :::info
-The Otomi [Build](../for-devs/console/builds.md) feature and using Harbor is NOT supported when Otomi is installed with minimal values.
-Install Otomi with DNS to use all features.
-Check the how-to's under `For-Ops` for instructions on how to install Otomi with Route53 (more how-to's coming soon).
+The Otomi [Builds](../for-devs/console/builds.md) and [Projects](../for-devs/console/projects.md) features and using Harbor for private registries is NOT supported when Otomi is installed with minimal configuration.
+Install Otomi [with DNS](#install-otomi-with-dns) to use all Otomi features.
 :::

 ```yaml